 - Dewey Park: 550 Turner Blvd | (402) 932-2027

-Yes, your dogs are babe magnets and magnets for everyone else, too — like other dogs.
+Yes, your dogs are magnets for everyone — especially other dogs.
 Grab your leash and mingle!

 First, Beardmore Freedom Dog Park is ADA-accessible and open late, featuring two spacious dog-friendly sections and waste bag dispensers.